balamood2/jenkis-docker/README.md

 3- choose "Pipline" and click ok
 4- under PipeLine select "Pipeline script from SCM", save and go back to the newly created item and click it 5- click on Configure
-6- Enter the repo URL under "Git" https://github.com/balamood2/test-build 7- Save and build
+6- Enter the repo URL under "Git" https://github.com/balamood2/test-build , here you  might want to clone so you  can add your webhook
+7- Save and build